DanielSmith1239/homebridge-jewish-calendar/README.md

 # "Jewish Calendar" Plugin

 This Plugin creates a series of Contact Switches that you can use in Automation related to the Hebrew Calendar.
-The heavy lift of this is from he-date and sun-calc.
-The rest was just calculating the various events.
+The calculations are pulled from Hebcal.

 Example config.json: